Need some help testing an audio signal with a digital multimeter? If so, here are two techniques that can provide positive results.

 Are you experiencing bad audio quality output from your speakers?
 It might be because of the bad speaker.
 Or it might be a weak audio signal.
 But how can you know for sure?
 Today, I’ll teach you two techniques to test audio signals using a multimeter.

-In general, to test audio signals with a multimeter, follow these two methods.
+To test audio signals with a multimeter, follow these two methods.

-- Check the frequency of the audio signal.
+• Check the frequency of the audio signal.

-- Check the voltage of the audio signal.
+• Check the voltage of the audio signal.

-Go through the below article for a detailed explanation.
+Go through the article below for a detailed explanation.

 2 Methods to Test Audio Signal with Multimeter